-Vit Vasista, age 53, has been our Senior Vice President, Chief Financial Officer since August 2009.
+Vit Vasista, age 54, is currently our EVP, Chief Financial Officer and has been our Chief Financial Officer since August 2009.
 Prior to joining us, Mr. Vasista served as Principal at PRTM Management Consultants from October 2006 to July 2009, where he developed operational strategies for both private and public organizations, including the development of market entry strategies, innovative business models, and operational improvements.
 Mr. Vasista received an M.B.A. from The Wharton School at the University of Pennsylvania, an M.S. in Mechanical Engineering from Stanford University, and an S.B. in Mechanical Engineering from the Massachusetts Institute of Technology.

-Curran Simpson, age 59, is currently our Senior Vice President, Chief Operations and Technology Officer and has been on our senior management team since August 2015.
+Curran Simpson, age 60, is currently our EVP, Chief Operations and Technology Officer and has been on our senior management team since August 2015.
 Prior to joining us, Mr. Simpson was the Regional Supply Chain Head for North America at GlaxoSmithKline plc ("GSK"), a pharmaceutical company, from December 2012 until August 2015.
 Mr. Simpson was the Senior Vice President, Operations at the Human Genome Sciences division of GSK ("HGS") from July 2006 to December 2012, as well as the Vice President, Manufacturing Operations at HGS from January 2003 to June 2006.
 Prior to HGS, Mr. Simpson held various positions with Biogen, Inc., Covance Biotechnology Services Inc., Novo-Nordisk Biochem Inc., Genentech, Inc. and Genencor, Inc. Mr. Simpson received an M.S. in Surface and Colloid Science (Physical Chemistry) from Clarkson University and a B.S. in Chemistry/Chemical Engineering from Clarkson College of Technology.

-Steve Pakola, M.D., age 52, has been our Senior Vice President, Chief Medical Officer since April 2019.
+Steve Pakola, M.D., age 53, is currently our EVP, Chief Medical Officer and has been our Chief Medical Officer since April 2019.
 Prior to joining us, Dr. Pakola served as Chief Medical Officer of Aerpio Pharmaceuticals, Inc. from October 2015 until April 2019.
 From April 2012 until October 2015, Dr. Pakola was the Chief Medical Officer of Amakem NV, a biopharmaceutical company.
 Prior to Amakem, from May 2000 until April 2012, Dr. Pakola was the Chief Medical Officer of ThromboGenics NV, a biopharmaceutical company, where he was the lead inventor and program lead for the Jetrea (ocriplasmin) program.
 Dr. Pakola received an M.D. and a B.A. in Biology, each from the University of Pennsylvania.

-Olivier Danos, Ph.D., age 63, has been our Senior Vice President, Chief Scientific Officer since March 2017.
+Olivier Danos, Ph.D., age 64, is currently our EVP, Chief Scientific Officer and has been our Chief Scientific Officer since March 2017.
 Prior to joining us, Dr. Danos was the Senior Vice President, Cell and Gene Therapy at Biogen Inc., a biotechnology company, from September 2014 until March 2017, where he led its gene therapy research and development activities.
 From September 2011 to September 2014, Dr. Danos was the Senior Vice President, Molecular Medicine, Synthetic Biology and Gene Regulation at Kadmon Pharmaceuticals.
 Prior to Kadmon, Dr. Danos served as the Director of the Gene Therapy Consortium of the University College of London and led a gene therapy research team at the Necker Hospital-Enfants Malades in Paris.
 He also served as the Chief Scientific Officer at Genethon and Senior Director of Research at Somatix Therapy Corporation, and held senior roles at the French National Centre for Scientific Research and the Pasteur Institute in Paris.
 Dr. Danos is the former President and founding member of the European Society of Gene and Cell Therapy.
 Dr. Danos received a Ph.D. in Biology from the Pasteur Institute and University of Paris Diderot and a Master in Science in Genetics and Molecular Biology at the University of Paris Orsay.